collinhover/kaiopua/plans/README.md

 *   Fix the worm
 *   Fix each ring
 *   For each ring, restore power
-*   Use ability objects to get to power source and restore it
-*   Once a ring is restored, it grows a pair of fins (and/or begins to spin?)
-*   As worm gets fixed, major parts grow (like fins and tail propellor) and start to work
+*   As worm gets fixed, worm gets happier

 ![puzzle_001](https://github.com/collinhover/kaiopua/raw/master/plans/concepts/kaiopua_sketch_puzzles_001.jpg "Power Source")

-####Object Types
-*   Ability objects solve puzzles
-*   Combine objects fed to worm and give buffs
-*   All object types are found through solving puzzles

 ####Puzzles
-*   1 puzzle per ability object per ring
-*   variable # of ability objects and combine objects
-*   All puzzles are simple individually: use the right ability object to solve
+*   All puzzles are simple individually: change the right parts of the environment or player
 *   Puzzles work in sequence, i.e. solve one to access the next

-####Ability Objects
-*   Ability objects each have a function and use in game
-*   To solve puzzles, use the right ability object at the right place
-*   Ex1: Use gravity pull to cause lava flow to redirect and allow passage
-*   Ex2: Use gravity push to place stones in lava pool to allow passage
-*   Ex3: Use vortex to pull player across large gaps to reach power source

 ####Combine Objects
 *   Certain objects are collectable